Uniswap/org-v1/src/pages/docs/v2/11-governance/05-governance-reference.md

 function votingDelay() returns (uint)
 ```

 Returns the number of blocks to wait before voting on a proposal may begin.
+This value is added to the current block number when a proposal is created.

 ## Voting Period